ahmedNaser7/Todo/README.md

 <img src="Screenshots.png" alt="Screenshot">

-## Islami Application?
+## Overview

-Welcome to the Islami Kotlin Application!
-This application is designed to provide a comprehensive and user-friendly experience for accessing various Islamic resources including the Quran, Hadith, Sebha, and Athkar.
+The Todo Application is a simple and intuitive task management tool that allows users to create, manage, and delete tasks efficiently.
+This application is designed to help you keep track of your tasks and manage your time effectively.

 ## Features
-*   Quran: Access the complete text of the Quran .
-*   Hadith: Browse and search through collections of Hadith.
-*   Sebha: A digital counter for your athikr.
-*   Athkar: Daily Athkar for Morning and Night.
+*   Homepage with Todo List: The main page of the application displays all your tasks in a list format.
+*   Task: Easily add and delete new tasks with just a few clicks.
+*   Time Management: Add and manage the time associated with each task to keep track of deadlines and schedules.
+*   User-friendly Interface: Simple and clean design for a seamless user experience.

 ## Opening a sample in Android Studio